- conforms_to::[[Decision Form Contract]]

 The first cycle of DeepContext.com ships the minimum architecture that lets the practice run end to end: the node conventions, the Python build pipeline, the projection mechanism from workshop to publication, the seed set of nodes, a working Pages deploy.
 Capabilities beyond that minimum are deferred, and the deferrals are named explicitly so they are revisitable rather than forgotten.

-The current deferrals are: heading-link targets within nodes ([[File#Section]]), cross-garden external-marker resolution (the ↗ suffix currently renders as styled text rather than resolving to a specific adjacent graph), transclusion across nodes, an interactive graph explorer, full-text search, custom theming beyond the minimal CSS, and collaboration features (invitations, agent orchestration, multi-fork coordination).
+The current deferrals are: heading-link targets within nodes ([[File#Section]]), cross-scion external-marker resolution (the ↗ suffix currently renders as styled text rather than resolving to a specific adjacent graph), transclusion across nodes, an interactive graph explorer, full-text search, custom theming beyond the minimal CSS, and collaboration features (invitations, agent orchestration, multi-scion coordination).
 Each of these is a capability the PRD names; each is a capability the project does not build in the first cycle.

 Why

 The stance exists because knowledge-graph projects consistently accumulate pipeline complexity before they accumulate contributors, and the complexity becomes a maintenance surface that filters who continues participating.
 A graph explorer nobody uses is not free -- it is a capability that must keep working as the graph evolves, and each regression in it consumes maintainer attention that did not go to the practice itself.
-The same is true of search (a feature whose cost compounds as the corpus grows), custom theming (a surface that diverges under fork pressure), and collaboration tooling (features designed for anticipated rather than observed interaction patterns).
+The same is true of search (a feature whose cost compounds as the corpus grows), custom theming (a surface that diverges under scion pressure), and collaboration tooling (features designed for anticipated rather than observed interaction patterns).

 The project also holds that the architecture committed to in the first cycle will shape what the practice becomes in ways that are hard to reverse. [[Founding Vocabularies Constrain Later Participants]] names the dynamic at the vocabulary layer; the same structural constraint applies at the capability layer.
 Committing to a graph-explorer UI in the first cycle would bake in a specific model of how the graph is navigated before the project knows what navigation pattern actual readers need.
 Deferring it leaves the question open.

 The stance is honest about what is being traded.
 An original vision for DeepContext.com was substantially larger -- thousands of patterns in deep shared language, many committed participants, rich navigation and collaboration tooling.
 The first cycle delivers much less than that vision.
 The trade is deliberate: build less now so the project can learn from actual use what the vision should look like when it grows, rather than committing architecture to a vision that has not yet been tested against practice.
-If the seeded nodes and the forkability commitment produce a second cycle of contribution, the project learns what capabilities that cycle actually needs; if they do not, the deferred capabilities would not have been what made the difference.
+If the seeded nodes and the scion commitment produce a second cycle of contribution, the project learns what capabilities that cycle actually needs; if they do not, the deferred capabilities would not have been what made the difference.

 The stance is also asymmetric with respect to different kinds of deferrals.
 Capabilities that would change the shape of the graph or the contribution contract (transclusion, cross-garden resolution, a graph explorer that becomes load-bearing for navigation) are deferred firmly, because returning from them would be costly.
 Capabilities that are cosmetic or additive (custom theming, search, hover-previews) are deferred softly -- they can be added without reshaping the project's commitments.